-Worsening of Benign Prostatic Hyperplasia (BPH) Advise patients that KYZATREX can cause increased symptoms of BPH.
-Advise patients to contact their health care provider if they have any prostate-related symptoms [see Warnings and Precautions (5.3)].
+Worsening of Benign Prostatic Hyperplasia (BPH) and Potential Risk of Prostate Cancer

+Advise patients that KYZATREX^{\dagger} can cause increased symptoms of BPH and can increase the risk for prostate cancer.
+Advise patients to contact their health care provider if they have any prostate-related symptoms [see Warnings and Precautions (5.4)].